whackengine/actioncore/docs/instance-objects.md

 Parameterized classes other than Array, Vector and Map are simply erased and are treated as normal classes.
 Type parameters of interfaces are always erased as well.

+Where type parameters are used, they either fade or are replaced by the `*` type.